Gen Z Financial Habits: Spending and Saving Stats

 Paying for a car |

-As previously mentioned, almost all participants (96.3%) said they worried about money at least sometimes.
-They were also asked whether they did any kind of financial planning, 79.2% said yes, they did do some form of financial planning.
+As previously mentioned, almost all Gen Z participants (98.7%) said there were at least some financial concerns they worried about.
+They were also asked whether they did any kind of financial planning, 91.4% said yes, they do some form of financial planning.
+This was much higher than across respondents from all generations, where 53.7% said they do some kind of financial planning.

 Gen Z and credit scores